stevana/coverage-guided-pbt/README.md

 works around this mismatch by scheduling fuzzing time among the many Hypothesis properties in your test suite.

-What else has happenend since Dan's post?
+What else has happened since Dan's post?

 One of the first things I noticed is that AFL is no longer [maintained](https://lcamtuf.coredump.cx/afl/):